nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    * `add n/John Doe p/98765432 e/johnd@example.com i/S1234567A a/John street, block 123, #01-01` : Adds a patient profile of a patient named `John Doe` to the Address Book.

-   * `delete 3` : Deletes the 3rd patient profile shown in the current list.
+   * `delete S1231231D` : Deletes the patient profile of the patient with `NRIC S1231231D`.

    * `clear` : Deletes all patient profiles in the database.